-- 1 Shut down the computer and disconnect all peripheral devices. - 2 Unplug the computer and remove the battery pack. - 3 Wait until the computer cools down. - 4 Unscrew the screw (indicated by the arrow below) on the bottom of the computer and remove the memory module compartment cover.
+- 1 Shut down the computer and turn off all peripheral devices. - 2 Remove the back panel cover (1), unplug the computer, and then disconnect all peripheral devices.

+3 Wait until the computer cools down.

+4 Unscrew the screw (2) and remove the memory module compartment cover (3).

-5 Touch a metal object (such as the connector panel on the back of the computer) to discharge static electricity.
+- 5 Touch a metal object (such as the chassis frame) to discharge static electricity. - 6 Remove the memory module: - Pull the latches in the direction of the arrows (1).
+The memory module is released.

-- 6 Remove the currently installed memory module as follows: - Pull the latches in the direction of the arrows (1).
-The memory module is released. - □ Make sure that the memory module tilts up and then pull it out in the direction of the arrow (2).
+□ Make sure that the memory module tilts up and then pull it out in the direction of the arrow (2).

-7 Remove the new memory module from its packaging.

-8 Slide the memory module into the memory module slot and push it in until it clicks into place.
+- 7 Remove the new memory module from its packaging. - 8 Slide the memory module into the memory module slot and push it in until it clicks into place.